 - 1.1.
-The purpose of this draft Development Brief is to provide planning guidance for the development of the former GT Cars Site, Les Bas Courtils, St Sampson's.
+The purpose of this Development Brief is to provide planning guidance for the development of the former GT Cars Site, Les Bas Courtils, St Sampson's.
 The site area requires that a Development Brief is prepared, and this will provide a framework for the comprehensive development of the site. - 1.2.
-The draft Development Brief sets out the planning and urban design principles in order to bring forward and facilitate the redevelopment of the site in accordance with the policies of the Urban Area Plan (Review No 1) 2002, as amended. - 1.3.
-The draft Development Brief will be revised and finalised after a period of consultation with the public, St Sampson's Douzaine and other States Departments. - 1.4.
-Once approved in its final form, the Development Brief will guide the development of the site.
+The Development Brief sets out the planning and urban design principles in order to bring forward and facilitate the redevelopment of the site in accordance with the policies of the Urban Area Plan (Review No 1) 2002, as amended. - 1.3.
+The Development Brief has been revised and finalised following a period of consultation with the public, St Sampson's Douzaine and other States Departments. - 1.4.
+The Development Brief will guide the development of the site.
 The potential uses that accord with the Urban Area Plan policies are identified. - 1.5.
-The site boundary to which this draft Development Brief applies is shown in Figure 1.
+The site boundary to which this Development Brief applies is shown in Figure 1.